 \section{Related Work}

-\textbf{Semantic Scene Completion.} The concept of 3D Semantic Scene Completion (SSC) was first introduced by SSCNet~(\cite{song2017semantic}), integrating both geometric and semantic reasoning.
-Since its inception, numerous studies have emerged, categorized into two streams: LiDAR-based SSC~(\cite{roldao2020lmscnet,cheng2021s3cnet,yan2021sparse}) and Camera-based SSC (CSSC)~(\cite{cao2022monoscene, li2023voxformer, tian2024occ3d, zhang2023occformer}).
-CSSC has gained increasing attention owing to cameras' advantages in visual recognition and cost-effectiveness.
-Depth predictions are instrumental in projecting 2D information into 3D space for CSSC tasks.
-Exiting methodologies generate query proposals using depth estimates and leverage them to extract rich visual features from the 3D scene.
-However, these methods overlook depth estimation uncertainty.
-In this work, we propose an uncertainty propagation framework from depth models to enhance the performance of CSSC models.
+\textbf{Semantic Occupancy Prediction.} The concept of 3D Semantic Occupancy Prediction (OCC), which is also known as 3D semantic scene completion, was first introduced by SSCNet~\cite{song2017semantic}, integrating both geometric and semantic reasoning.
+Since its inception, numerous studies have emerged, categorized into two streams: LiDAR-based OCC~\cite{roldao2020lmscnet,cheng2021s3cnet} and camera-based OCC~\cite{cao2022monoscene, li2023voxformer, zhang2023occformer, Huang_2024_CVPR, vobecky2024pop}.
+Recently, camera-based OCC has gained increasing attention due to its advantages in visual recognition and cost-effectiveness~\cite{Ma_2024_CVPR}.
+Depth predictions are instrumental in projecting 2D information into 3D space for them.
+Existing approaches generate query proposals using depth estimation and leverage them to extract rich visual features from the 3D scene.
+However, they overlook depth estimation uncertainty.
+To address this, we propose an uncertainty propagation framework from depth models to enhance OCC performance.

-\textbf{Uncertainty Quantification and Propagation.} Uncertainty quantification (UQ) holds paramount importance in ensuring the safety and reliability of autonomous systems such as robots~(\cite{jasour2019risk}) and AVs~(\cite{meyer2020learning}).
-Moreover, UQ for perception tasks can significantly enhance the planning and control processes for safety-critical autonomous systems~(\cite{xu2014motion,he2023robust}).
+\textbf{Uncertainty Quantification and Propagation.} Uncertainty quantification (UQ) holds paramount importance in ensuring the safety and reliability of autonomous systems such as robots~\cite{jasour2019risk} and AVs~\cite{meyer2020learning, su2025metaat}.
+Moreover, UQ for perception can significantly enhance the planning and control processes of them~\cite{xu2014motion,he2023robust}.
 Different types of UQ methods have been proposed.
-Monte-Carlo dropout~(\cite{miller2018dropout}) and deep ensemble~(\cite{lakshminarayanan2017simple}) methods require multiple runs of inference, which makes them infeasible for real-time UQ tasks.
-In contrast, direct modeling approaches~(\cite{feng2021review}) can estimate uncertainty in a single inference pass in real-time perception.
-While UP frameworks from depth to 3D object detection have demonstrated efficacy in enhancing accuracy~(\cite{lu2021geometry,wang2023frustumformer}), no prior works have addressed UP from depth to 3D CSSC.
-This paper aims to bridge this gap by proposing a novel approach to UP in this context, and we design a depth uncertainty propagation (UP) module called Depth-UP based on direct modeling.
-Conformal prediction can construct statistically guaranteed uncertainty sets for model predictions~(\cite{angelopoulos2021gentle}), however, there is limited CP literature for highly class-imbalanced tasks, rare but safety-critical classes (e.g., person) remains challenging for SCC models.
-Hence, we develop a hierarchical conformal prediction method to quantify uncertainties of the output of SSC tasks characterized by highly imbalanced-class.
+Monte-Carlo dropout~\cite{miller2018dropout} and deep ensemble~\cite{lakshminarayanan2017simple} methods require multiple runs of inference, which makes them infeasible for real-time applications.
+In contrast, direct modeling~\cite{feng2021review} estimates the uncertainty in a single inference pass, which is used to estimate the uncertainty of depth in our work.